Single Origin Ugandan Bugusi Coffee Beans

 Uganda is famous for being one of the friendliest countries to visit in Africa, and they also grow some great coffee, but you need to be careful as the bulk of Ugandan coffees is commodity grade, cheap and "filler" quality used in lower grade supermarket coffees.

 Here you can buy single origin Ugandan coffee beans, known as the Ugandan Bugusi AA.

 We roast these to a medium level and you can buy whole coffee beans or have them ground by us if you prefer by selecting the desired grind type before you add the product to your shopping cart.

 Our grinding is performed by using freshly roasted coffee beans with commercial and industrial calibrated grinders to suit your brew method, bags are then sealed immediately - all grinding is done just minutes before your coffee is placed into cartons and then sent the same day from our warehouse - we do not hold or store ground coffee.

-Please remember, whole coffee beans will always stay fresh longer than ground coffee.
+Please remember, whole coffee beans will always stay fresh longer than ground coffee and taste significantly better.

 Single origin Ugandan coffee has often suffered from bad reputation due to the large market for commodity, lower quality, cheaper offerings.

 As with all coffee growing origins, there are decent coffees when you go hunting for them......and with Uganda, it's just a matter of sourcing quality by paying the higher prices for the best lots on offer.